top of page

 Discovery Expeditions offers a variety of tailor-made kayaking expeditions to suit every adventurer's desires, ranging from personalized day trips to extensive six-day journeys.
 Our

-Orca Day Trip combines wildlife watching in the morning with kayaking in the afternoon, with the optional bear watch and museum visits.
+Orca Day Trip combines wildlife watching in the morning with kayaking in the afternoon, with the addition of bear watch and museum visits.
 For those looking to explore further, the Southern Broughton Explorer offers a serene four-day paddle through the tranquil waters of the South Broughton Archipelago.
-The Beyond Broughtons six-day trek provides a rustic glimpse of the Great Bear Rainforest.
-At the same time, The Orca Galore's three-day adventure, The Orca Explorer's four-day blend of wildlife viewing, and our Float House Trip immerse you in the vibrant waters near West Cracroft Island.
+At the same time, The Orca Galore's three-day adventure, The Orca Explorer's four-day is a blend of kayaking and Orca viewing, and our Float House Trip immerse you in the vibrant waters near West Cracroft Island.
 The Broughton Archipelago six-day nomadic kayak trip completes our offering, taking you through the entire Marine Park, absorbing the natural sounds of nature, and viewing majestic whales along the way.
+North Island Explorer 4-day nomadic trips are the furthest northern trip that we know of Vancouver Island.
+If you are considering this trip, you should have kayaking experience.
+The waters, the crossing and the remoteness make this a trip of a lifetime.

 Telegraph Cove near the stunning Johnstone Strait is a hotspot for whale enthusiasts.
 In these rich marine waters, visitors can potentially spot various whale species, including awe-inspiring orcas, majestic humpback whales, and the more elusive minke whales.
 The region's diverse ecosystem supports an incredible variety of marine life, making Telegraph Cove a premier destination for those hoping to glimpse these magnificent sea giants.
 Whether on a day trip or a more extended expedition, seeing these creatures in their natural habitat is an experience like no other.

-Marine Mammals We Frequently Watch in Telegraph Cove, Port Mcneill & The Johnstone Strait
+Marine Mammals We Frequently Watch Alert Bay, Telegraph Cove & The Johnstone Strait

 CRAG3088.jpg